DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v5/readme_v5_detailed.md

 ## Current Limitations

 * No weighting between different types of signals
-* Profile matching requires exact combinations
+* Profile matching currently requires exact combinations (no partial matching).
 * Diagnosis still depends on frequency rather than contextual depth
 * No persistence or historical tracking of user progress